How to clean Roomba i7? (5 Steps with Pictures)

 Clean roomba i7 full bin sensor

-One of this tutorial’s most essential parts is cleaning the bin sensor.
-Even if you have emptied the dustbin, your Roomba will give you a “bin error” message when you start your Roomba again.
+If you have emptied the dustbin but left the bin sensor dirty, your Roomba will give you a “bin error” message when you start it again.

-This is because the bin inside the dustbin is dirty.
-So to prevent this issue, you have to clean this bin sensor.
+This is because the bin sensor inside the dustbin is dirty.

 The sensor in the bin is located at the end of the pointer in the upper right-hand corner of the first picture.